A man with adult acne squeezing a pimple

 • Steam to soften hair.
 It’s OK to skip this step, but shaving after a warm shower — or placing a warm (not hot!) washcloth on your face will soften up the hair for easier removal.

-• Use a shaving cream with clean ingredients.
+• Use a shaving cream with lightweight ingredients.
 Foams and gels often contain harsh or occlusive ingredients, so look for a gentle cream that’s specially-formulated for acne-prone skin.

 • Steer clear of multiple blades.
 Opt for a sharp, single-blade, pivoting razor that traps less bacteria and clean it with alcohol after you’re done.